ehowey/gatsby-theme-catalyst/README.md

 For an example of this in action see [gatsby-starter-catalyst-basic](https://gatsby-starter-catalyst-basic.netlify.com/).

-### catalyst-icon.png

-There is also a file called `catalyst-icon.png` that provides your icon for use in the progressive web app, web browsers and in other locations.
-This file should be square and at least 512x512px in dimensions.
-You can use other file extensions, e.g. .jpg but you cannot change the file name.

 ### catalyst-social.png

 This file is used as the default image in places like Twitter and Facebook.
 This file is best in a 2:1 aspect ratio, something like 1200x600px.
 See the [twitter card docs](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/summary-card-with-large-image) for more information.
 You can use alternate image types such as .jpg if you want.
 It is queried by file name for those that know graphQL, not by relativePath.
 So it will work with `catalyst-social.jpg` but not with `social-image.jpg`.

+### catalyst-icon.png

+There is also a file called `catalyst-icon.png` that provides your icon for use `gatsby-plugin-manifest` to create icons for web, PWA, etc. This file should be square and at least 512x512px in dimensions.

 ## Philosophy - Less is More